sfg-autonomous-systems/sfg_apt_repo/README.md

 ### Allow `sfg-apt-repo-uploader` to Commit the Protected Main Branch

 As outlined in our [access and security policy](https://github.com/sfg-autonomous-systems/sfg_docs/blob/main/docs/access_and_security_policy.md), the branch named `main` (among others) cannot be pushed to directly.
-To allow the GitHub App to commit new packages, you must explicitly allow it to bypass this protection:
+To allow the GitHub App to push new packages, you must explicitly allow it to bypass this protection:

 1. Navigate to this organization's **Settings** > **Repository** > **Rulesets** and click on the ruleset that was imported as part of the access and security policy.
 2. Under **Bypass list** click **Add bypass** and select the `sfg-apt-repo-uploader` app.